weizhouluo/weizhouluo.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm a 5th year PhD student at the <a href='https://imld.de/en/'> Interactive Media Lab</a>, Technische Universität Dresden, under the guidance of Professor <a href='https://imld.de/en/our-group/team/raimund-dachselt/'> Raimund Dachselt</a>.
+I’m a 5th-year PhD student at the <a href='https://imld.de/en/'> Interactive Media Lab</a>, Technische Universität Dresden, supervised by Professor <a href='https://imld.de/en/our-group/team/raimund-dachselt/'> Raimund Dachselt</a>.
 My research focuses on applying mixed and augmented reality to support data exploration, interaction, and sensemaking.

-I'm currently focusing on my dissertation, `Exploring Spatial Organization Strategies for Virtual Content in Mixed Reality Environments` (working title), where I investigate the spatiality of immersive technology, particularly, how and where to place virtual content like documents with the consideration of situated context.
+Currently, I’m working on my dissertation, `Exploring Spatial Organization Strategies for Virtual Content in Mixed Reality Workspaces` (working title).
+In it, I investigate the spatiality of immersive technologies, particularly how and where to place virtual content (such as documents) with a focus on situated context.

+Outside of research, I love street photography and visiting art museums.
+I’m especially drawn to exhibition curation, industrial design, and architecture.
+At my core, I’m fascinated by the intricacies of how artifacts mediate and shape our relationships—both with each other and with the environment.

+Feel free to reach out if you’d like to discuss anything related to my research or my interests.
+I’m always open to new and exciting collaborations!